iredmail/dockerized/README.md

     This file is optional if you prefer overwriting parameters with the `-e` argument while launching container.
 For example:

     `docker run -e HOSTNAME=mail.mydomain.com FIRST_MAIL_DOMAIN=mydomain.com ...`

-    We recommend storing them in an env file to save some typing each time you launch the container.
+    We recommend storing them in an env file (`iredmail-docker.conf` in our example) to save some typing each time you launch the container.

 - All data is stored under `data/` on Docker host (it's `/iredmai/data/` in our example).
 Directory structure: